Pan-Pacific Auditorium: Decay and fire

 There were hopes throughout the surrounding Fairfax District of refurbishing the Pan-Pacific, possibly as an ice rink or cultural center, and the parking lot soon became a park.
 Interest in the building was rekindled somewhat with its 1978 inclusion in the National Register of Historic Places, but the building continued to be neglected for many years and damaged by small fires started by transients.

 From the mid-1970s into the 1980s the auditorium was occasionally used for exterior shots used in film and music videos, but continued to deteriorate, mostly owing to neglect.
 A large loading door on the southeast corner was often forced open, allowing free access.
 A fire in May 1983 damaged the northern end.
 On the evening of May 24, 1989, the Pan-Pacific Auditorium was destroyed by a large fire, the smoke from which was visible throughout the Los Angeles basin.

-The site became part of Pan-Pacific Park.
-This urban park with a recreation center, designed as a scaled-down replica of one of the famous towers, opened in 2002.
+The site became part of Pan Pacific Park.
+This urban park hosts a recreation center, opened in 2002, that is designed as a scaled-down replica of one of the famous towers.